 By law, every Turkish political party must define a “shortened name” for itself.
 This does not necessarily have to be an initialism like “CHP”.
 The Justice and Development Party constitution, article 3, defines the party’s shortened name as AK PARTİ, which – cleverly, you might say – makes a pun out of the party name, “ak” being a Turkish word for ‘white’ and ‘pure’.

 On this website I use each party’s chosen shortened name, except where I have to use initials because of a lack of space.
 Thus, I anglicise AK PARTİ to AK Party.

 Other parties have done it too: in its final years, Erkan Mumcu’s Motherland Party (Anavatan Partisi) changed its shortened name from ANAP to ANAVATAN, while the People’s Voice Party (Halkın Sesi Partisi) used to call itself HAS.

 This 10% electoral threshold.
 What is it and why does it matter?

-I wrote about this nearly nine years ago – see my entry from 13 August 2006, substituting Peace and Democracy Party (BDP) in place of the DTP, which has since been closed down.
-Two elections have since been held and, apart from CHP leader Kemal Kılıçdaroğlu endorsing a 7% threshold, not a thing has changed.
+I wrote about this nearly eleven years ago – see my entry from 13 August 2006, substituting Peace and Democracy Party (BDP) in place of the DTP, which has since been closed down.
+Several elections have since been held and, apart from CHP leader Kemal Kılıçdaroğlu endorsing a 7% threshold, not a thing has changed.